pbv-public/firestore-orm/README.md

      with a given race ID and runner name (slow because this would involve a database query instead of a simple local computation!).

 Note: Keys are collection-specific.
-Two different rows in different collections may have the same key.
+Two different docs in different collections may have the same key.

 ### Fields
-Fields are pieces of data attached to an item.
+Fields are pieces of data attached to a doc.
 They are defined similar to `KEY` -- fields can be composed of one _or more_ fields with arbitrary [Todea schema](https://github.com/pocketgems/schema)s (`S`) :
 ```javascript <!-- embed:./test/unit-test-doc.js:scope:ModelWithFields -->